Twitter lists: Save time and get straight to the good stuff

 - You can add people you don’t follow to your lists

 - You can pin the lists you look at most often to the top of your Lists page

 Once your lists are up and running you can add more people to them as you go along.
 Whether you’re on a computer or another device, the route to do this is via the three dots on an account’s profile page and selecting ‘Add/remove from Lists’:

 Open your list to edit the title and description, or to delete it, and remove people via the three dots next to their name.

 Using your lists

-Hopefully that’s given you enough of an overview to get cracking.
+Might Twitter Lists improve your experience on the platform?
+Hopefully, this post has given you enough of an overview to get cracking.
 Pop ‘create Twitter lists’ on your to do list and let me know how you get on.